Ricks-Lab/gpu-utils/README.md

 *amdgpu-plot* to read GPU data from stdin.
 This is how *amdgpu-monitor* produces the plot.
 The benefit of using it in this mode is that both the table and plots are updated with a single read from the driver files.
 The *--simlog* option can be used with the *--stdin* when a monitor log file is piped as stdin.
-This is useful for troubleshooting.
+This is useful for troubleshooting and can be used to display saved log results.
 The *--ltz* option results in the use of local time instead of UTC.

 ## amdgpu-pac
 Program and Control compatible AMD GPUs with this utility.
 By default, the commands to